FxMorin/ExperimentalPerformance/README.md

 Unfortunately, you won't notice that cost since in most of these situations the performance win greatly overcomes the loss.

 ### Experimental!!!
 Seems I need to continue saying it.
-This mod is highly experimental and does some super sketch ASM magic to gain performance by simply moving classes around.
+This mod is highly experimental and does some super-hacky ASM magic to gain performance by simply moving classes around.
 Do not include this in modpacks, and do not make issues about compatibility.
 This mod was made as a proof of concept to see if we could further optimize minecraft by reducing the classes sizes in the cache lines.
 This mod showed a clear performance win, although its pretty untested and still needs LOTS of work.
 I don't have time to continue working on this mod currently

 ### Thanks to